KEY TAKEAWAYS

 How is group health insurance different from individual plans?

 While group health insurance is purchased by an employer and covers the employees of an organization, an individual health insurance plan, as the name suggests, is purchased independently by an individual for their own needs.
 Individual health insurance plans, also known as personal health insurance or private medical insurance, vary based on the individual’s age, medical history, and lifestyle (whether they’re smokers etc.).
+The table below outlines the differences between group health insurance and individual health insurance:

 Difference between group health insurance and individual health insurance